sveetch/py-website-capture/README.rst

 A tool able to capture content from web pages.

-It implements a high level interface to capture content (like screenshot, logs, etc..) from a page.
-Currently there is only an implementation with the famous Selenium webdrivers.
+It implements a high level interface to capture content (like screenshot, logs, etc..) from a page the famous Selenium library.

 Requires
 ********